-Chris and I knew that we wanted to do a number of hikes while we were in New Zealand but we had been a bit unlucky in these pursuits.
+Chris and I knew that we wanted to do a number of hikes as part of our campervanning trip in New Zealand but we had been a bit unlucky in these pursuits.
 We tried to do the Tongariro Crossing on two separate occasions, only to be told, both times, that the track had to be closed due to bad weather.
 To make ourselves feel better, we vowed to do one of Wanaka’s most famous hikes instead.
 When we arrived in Wanaka, however, we found out that the Roys Peak track had just been closed due to the start of the lambing season.

 By this point, we had plenty of reason to feel sorry for ourselves but, thankfully, someone at the Wanaka Tourism Office had a solution.
 She suggested that we try out Isthmus Peak, which is just a short drive away from central Wanaka.
 She gave us plenty of information about the track itself, and warned us that it was one of the area’s more strenuous options.
 But, after the disappointment of Tongariro and then Roys Peak, there was no way that we were going to leave Wanaka without having done any hiking.